kodooraKILLER/knight_internship/README.md

   Supervised learning is performed for this problem, and the model will be a Deep-Learning based Dense Artificial Neural Network.

-### For more details about the model, implementation and further works, please go through "knight internship-google docs" word file uploaded here.
+ For more details about the model, implementation and further works, please go through "knight internship-google docs" word file uploaded here.

-"...For a brighter tomorrow"
+###                                            "...for a brighter tomorrow!"